"""Abstract base classes and array/frame/tensor backends for the linalg layer."""

 def is_bulk(self):

-Returns True if the object represents a collection of tensors, False
+"""Return True if the object represents a collection of tensors, False otherwise."""

 if self._bulk: